AuHau/select-picker/README.md

 ## Contribution

 If you would like to contribute, you are very much welcome!
-Just please always write test coverage and properly document your change in documentation.
+Just please always write test coverage and properly document your changes in documentation.

 ### Tests